A history of Russian crises redux

 Now we can add “invasion of other countries” to that list of causes.
 The attack on Ukraine on February 24 has caused the biggest crisis since the August 17, 1998 meltdown of the Russian financial sector.
 However, this crisis will do less damage than that one.

-The ruble has lost a third of its value in just the last few days and the market capitalization of the Russian stock market has been halved with the RTS index falling from its peak of 1,900 in October just before the military posturing around Ukraine started to 935 now.
+The ruble has lost a third of its value in just the last few days and the market capitalisation of the Russian stock market has been halved, with the RTS index falling from its peak of 1,900 in October just before the military posturing around Ukraine started to 935 now.
 In 1998 the ruble lost 75% of its value and the RTS index fell from circa 600 at its peak in October 1997 to a mere 38 a year later.

 The Russian economy is much stronger today than then.
 Its gross international reserves (GIR) are an order of magnitude bigger.
 Russia is running a triple surplus of trade, current account and federal budget.
 Its bank sector has been cleaned up and is profitable and well capitalised.
-Unemployment is at post Soviet lows and inflation, while higher than is comfortable is still in single digits (for now).
+Unemployment is at post-Soviet lows and inflation, and while higher than comfortable, it is still in single digits (for now).
 Russia is in a much better state to weather this storm than at the end of the 1990s, when that crisis wiped out the entire top tier of the Russian banking system and plunged the country back into economic chaos.
 No wonder the Russians hate the 1990s so much.

 However, the real pain on the Russian economy this time is the nature of the sanctions that have just been imposed.
 While the macroeconomic, banking sector and stock market indicators are not as bad as in 1998, the big difference is these sanctions are designed to permanently hobble Russia’s economic development.